|Title:||Associate Head Coach|

 |Previous College:||South Dakota State, '07|

-Jake Angier enters his second season serving as the Hornets recruiting coordinator and assisting in several areas on the field as an assistant coach.
-Angier played for head coach Reggie Christiansen for two years at South Dakota State and served as an assistant coach with the Jackrabbits for three seasons before coaching at North Dakota State for three years.
-He has eight years of Div.
+Jake Angier was promoted to pitching coach in August 2016 after three season serving as the Hornets recruiting coordinator and assisting in several areas on the field as an assistant coach.
+Angier played for head coach Reggie Christiansen for two years at South Dakota State and served as an assistant coach with the Jackrabbits for three seasons before serving as the pitching coach at North Dakota State for three years.
+He has 10 years of Div.
 I coaching experience.

 In his second season as pitching coach, Angier led the 2018 Hornet pitching staff to a new program record with 456 strikeouts, passing the previous record by 33 (423, 1988) and shattering the record for Div.
 I strikeouts of 412, set during his first season in 2017.
 For the second straight year, Angier's staff led the WAC in nearly every pitching category, including ERA, hits allowed per nine, shutouts, strikeout-to-walk ratio, WHIP, and walks-per-nine.
 Of those, the team's seven shuouts (T-8th), 3.26 K:BB (5th), and 2.37 BB/9 (2nd) were among the top 10 in all of NCAA Div.
 I.

 The team's seven shutouts in 2018 were tied for second-most in program history.
 The team's 140 walks (2nd), .255 opponent's batting average (T-4th), and 14 saves (T-5th) were all top-5 marks in program history, as well.
 Under Angier, three pitchers were named to the All-WAC first or second team in 2018